 My research interests are in the general area of computer systems and computer architecture, lately with emphasis on storage systems.

-Affiliated Upcoming Conferences and Journals
+Recent and Upcoming Affiliated Conferences and Journals

 · Member, Program Committee, USENIX FAST’21, Feb 22-25, 2021.
 SANTA CLARA, CA, USA.